Garbulix/simple-apps-for-testing-purposes/README.md

 # simple-apps-for-testing-purposes
-Simple apps that are designed for automated testing practe.
+Simple apps that are designed for automated testing practicing.
 Made especially for me but may be useful for someone else.

-I am aware a lot of functions may be written more efficiently, but my priority was to undarstand what I write (and copy).
+I am aware some functions may be written more efficiently, but my priority was to undarstand what I write (and especially - copy).

 # TODO
 ## create more simple programs